Best Bone Marrow Transplant Treatment in India

 Peripheral Blood Stem Cells: In this process, blood is taken from one vein and circulated through a machine that removes the stem cells and returns the remaining blood and plasma to the donor through a needle inserted in the other arm.
 Several sessions are needed to collect the stem cells.

-Bone Marrow Harvest: It involves collecting stem cells via a needle placed in the soft center of the bone.
-Most sites for bone marrow harvesting are located in hip bones, and the donor will be under anesthesia during harvest.
+Bone Marrow Harvest: It involves collecting stem cells via a needle placed in the soft centre of the bone.
+Most sites for bone marrow harvesting are located in the hip bones, and the donor will be under anaesthesia during harvest.

 Note: If the donor is the person, it is called an autologous bone marrow transplant.
 If an autologous transplant is planned, previously collected stem cells from either peripheral (apheresis) or harvest are counted, screened, and ready to infuse.